Shanise Foster

-Shanise Foster (born 3 September 1993) is a Jamaican footballer who plays as a midfielder for Arnett Gardens FC and the Jamaica women's national team.
+Shanise Foster (born 3 September 1993) is a Jamaican footballer who plays as a midfielder for LINAFF club TP Mazembe and the Jamaica women's national team.

 College career

 Foster attended Navarro College in the United States.
 She was supposed to join South Florida Bulls for the 2015 season, but ultimately did not happen.

 International career

 Foster represented Jamaica at two CONCACAF Women's U-17 Championship editions (2008 and 2010) and the 2010 CONCACAF Women's U-20 Championship.
 She made her senior debut during the 2016 CONCACAF Women's Olympic Qualifying Championship qualification in a 6–0 win over the Dominican Republic on August 23, 2015.